 At the funeral, Hooper delivers a moving sermon in which he expresses his certainty that the young woman is in Heaven, and his hope that everyone in the congregation is living a moral life so that they, too, will one day go there.
 As Hooper walks away from the church, two townspeople agree that he seems to be walking next to the woman’s spirit.

 Hawthorne again suggests that Hooper’s veiled appearance makes him a better preacher.
 Hooper’s sermon also explains the “stakes” of piety — entrance into Heaven — and suggests a reason why he may be wearing the veil.
-The two townspeople’s vision could, as Edgar Allen Poe believed, imply that Hooper was romantically involved with the young woman, but it also symbolizes how quickly the town associates one of their own with death and the supernatural, simply because of what he’s wearing.
+The two townspeople’s vision could, as Edgar Allan Poe believed, imply that Hooper was romantically involved with the young woman, but it also symbolizes how quickly the town associates one of their own with death and the supernatural, simply because of what he’s wearing.

 The same evening as the funeral service, a young, popular, beautiful couple is to be married.
 The town waits eagerly for the ceremony, and hopes also that Hooper, who is known to enjoy weddings, will stop being gloomy.
 But when Hooper arrives to marry the couple, he is still wearing the veil, casting a mood of seriousness and foreboding over the ceremony.